 Ranking is for the share class shown only; other classes may have different performance characteristics.
+When an expense waiver is in effect, it may have a material effect on the total return, and therefore the ranking for the period.

 © 2020 Morningstar, Inc. All Rights Reserved.